Prapthi564/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-1/Challenge-2.md

      ![](../media/validate04.png "Validation")

 1. If you are still having trouble, you can reach out to the support team via `labs-support@spektrasystems.com` for further assistance.
 The support team is available to help you to troubleshoot and resolve any technical issues or validation issues that may arise while the lab environment is live.

+## Conclusion
+Congratulations on successfully completing the GitHub Advanced Security challenge for the e-commerce platform repository!
+You've taken crucial steps to ensure the security and integrity of your codebase, especially when dealing with sensitive customer data.
+As you continue developing the e-commerce platform, consider regularly reviewing and updating your security measures.
+Stay informed about new security features and best practices offered by GitHub to ensure that your repository remains resilient to emerging threats.